IIIF/api/source/presentation/4.0/model.md

 ### body
 {: #body}

 The body of an Annotation.
-The resources listed in `body` can be instances of TextualBody, Specific Resource, core Structural Resources, Content Resources, or the Annotation aggregate constructions of Choice, Composite, List and Independents if there are multiple bodies.
+The resources listed in `body` can be instances of Textual Body, Specific Resource, core Structural Resources, Content Resources, or the Annotation aggregate constructions of Choice, Composite, List and Independents if there are multiple bodies.

 Some Annotations do not have bodies at all.
 For example a highlighting annotation only needs to visually highlight the region targeted.
 Note that use of the W3C `bodyValue` property is prohibited in IIIF, and the Textual Body class _MUST_ be used instead.

 For more information about Annotation bodies, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#bodies-and-targets).

 The value _MUST_ be a JSON object.
 Each item _MUST_ have the `type` property.
-Referenced resources _MUST_ have the `id` property, which _MAY_ have a fragment component such as `#xywh=`.
+Referenced resources _MUST_ have the `id` property, which _MAY_ have a fragment component such as `#xywh=0,0,100,100`.
 Aggregate constructions _MUST_ have the `items` property.

 * An Annotation _SHOULD_ have the `body` property.<br/>
   Clients _MUST_ process the `body` property on Annotations.